 The period of decline

 From the second decade of the 14th century, a period of decline began for the Abbey and Hermitage of Montesiepi.
 A violent famine, the plague of 1348 and finally some looting put the monastic community in difficulty.
 This process culminated in 1474, when the Cistercians of Saint Galgano completely abandoned the monastery and moved to Siena.
 From 1503 the complex was entrusted to a series of commendatory abbots, whose management was disastrous.
-To give an idea, Abbot Giovanni Andrea Vitelli Ghiandaroni (1538 to 1576) let the lead roofing of the Montesiepi Rotunda (and not of the abbey church as mistakenly believed) to be dismantled; the metal was probably used to make bullets15.
+To give an idea, Abbot Giovanni Andrea Vitelli Ghiandaroni (1538 to 1576) let the lead roofing of the Montesiepi Rotunda (and not of the abbey church as mistakenly believed) to be dismantled; the metal was probably used to make bullets18.

 The Cistercian architecture of the Abbey of Saint Galgano

-The Abbey of Saint Galgano reflects the sobriety established by Saint Bernard of Clairvaux17.
+The Abbey of Saint Galgano reflects the sobriety established by Saint Bernard of Clairvaux20.
 In accordance with the plan-types of Cistercian architecture, it consists of an abbey church, with a Latin cross plan over a nave and two aisles, a cloister and a chapter house.
+The church has a very special charm and conveys a feeling of nostalgia.
+One can still perceive the monastery’s former glory, but the architecture now lies in ruins.
+The lack of the roof reveals the formal linearity of Gothic verticalism.
+It allows one to cast the gaze far beyond the dimension of space, toward infinity.

 Symbology